-Similar situation happen in our financial world also.
-When you are sort of money for doing something or purchase some item which is very essential & important.
+A similar situation happens in our financial world also.
+When you are short of money for doing something or purchase some item which is very essential & important.

 How do you feel at that moment of time?
-How do you approach in that situation?
+How do you approach that situation?

 Linear Approach People

-They curse their financial life, low income, their family, who they think is a spendthrift, business losses responsible for that, their friends who asked them to purchase particular company shares to make quick profit, but actually made loss !
+They curse their financial life, low income, their family, who they think is a spendthrift, business losses responsible for that, their friends who asked them to purchase particular company shares to make a quick profit, but actually made loss!

-They will recall all such bad experience of past & just drop the idea!
-On financial aspect they are linear thinker, they trade money for time.
-They think they can only earn more if they work for longer duration.
-Do you think that this is a true?
+They will recall all such bad experiences of the past & just drop the idea!
+On the financial aspect, they are linear thinkers, they trade money for time.
+They think they can only earn more if they work for a longer duration.
+Do you think that this is true?
 If your answer is YES then it’s time to change your approach too.

 Leverage Approach People

-They know that this is very essential and important thing to do or purchase, so they will devise ways.
-Their commitment towards improving their financial will show the ways.
+They know that this is a very essential and important thing to do or purchase, so they will devise ways.
+Their commitment towards improving their finances will show the ways.
 They are putting extra effort to, increase income means, grow business & improving their professional performance.

-These situation are not new to them as they had managed well on such situations in past.
-For them money doesn’t become a constraint in their growth path.
-If they are not capable enough at that point of time, they find out ways to improve on those financial capabilities.
+These situations are not new to them as they had managed well on such situations in past.
+For them, money doesn’t become a constraint in their growth path.
+If they are not capable enough at that point in time, they find out ways to improve on those financial capabilities.

-They didn’t thing money in a linear way.
-In their mindset, money can grow more in a leverage way.
+They didn’t think money in a linear way.
+In their mindset, money can grow more in a leveraged way.
 Their mind is set to constantly increase their knowledge on finance.
-They doesn’t hesitate to take advice from experts on financial aspect related to business, personal life & investments.
+They don’t hesitate to take advice from experts on financial aspects related to business, personal life & investments.

 “A wise person should have money in their head, but not in their heart.” –Jonathan Swift